2020 Hyundai Venue Pros vs Cons

 Hyundai's Assurance program is one of the most comprehensive on the market.
 In addition to the standard warranties for the entire vehicle and powertrain, anti-perforation coverage is supplied for seven years and an unlimited number of miles.
 Also standard is roadside assistance to help with the most basic problems like a battery jump for flat tire repair.

-Reasons Not to Buy a 2020 Hyundai Venue – The Cons
+Reasons You May Not Like the 2020 Hyundai Venue – The Cons

 1. It's Small